 Polydactyl cats (extra toes)

-Count nails on each paw (often 6–7).
+Count nails on each paw (often six or seven).
 Don’t miss extra dewclaws—they curl and can grow into pads.

 Ingrown or cracked nails

-If a nail is embedded or split near the base, contact your veterinarian or a professional groomer immediately.
+If a nail is embedded or split near the base, contact your veterinarian or a professional groomer right away.

 8) Alternatives & Support